Config as Code (opslevel.yml)

 Finding the alias for a tier

 Navigate to the Account page.
-From there you will see a list of all your Service Tiers and their aliases.
+From there you will see a list of all your Component Tiers and their aliases.
 Currently, only users with the Admin role have access to the Account page.
 Non-Admin users can access this information with the OpsLevel CLI using the opslevel list tier

 command.